Jesse Ronson Accepts Sanction for Violation of UFC Anti-Doping Policy

 test history and results

-Barbara Gicquel, of Salinas, Calif., an athlete in the sport of cycling, has accepted a one-year suspension for an anti-doping rule violation.
+USADA announced today that Flavia Maria De Oliveira Paparella, of Castro Valley, Calif., an athlete in the sport of cycling, has accepted a six-month suspension for her second anti-doping rule violation in a 10-year period.

-Danielle Rante, of Dayton, Ohio, an athlete in the sport of weightlifting, has accepted a four-year suspension for an anti-doping rule violation.
+Jeff Martin, of Denver, Colo., an athlete in the sport of cycling, has accepted a two-year suspension for an anti-doping rule violation.

 This is an necessary category.